dougbutner/Geotemporal-NFT-Standard/README.md

 > ℹ️  Important

-Using this schema does NOT mean that each template must have every field filled, but you can only choose from fields in your future templates.
+Individual nfts/templates may leave fields blank, but the schema must have every field.
 You may add fields to the schema later, but not remove them.
 New fields will appear at the end, thus, best to modify this standard to your needs before deploying.

 # cXc Music Schema 🎸
 > Merged with Simple version (This is the Simple Version)